-As the specific name (dracomontanum) suggests, the species distribution is centred and numerous in the Drakensberg area, but widespread although less densely populated from Mossel Bay in the southern Cape along the eastern parts of South Africa and beyond the border to Malawi and Tanzania.
+As the specific name, dracomontanum suggests, the species distribution is centred and numerous in the Drakensberg are.
+It occurs, however, more widespread although less densely populated from Mossel Bay in the southern Cape along the eastern parts of South Africa and beyond the border to Malawi and Tanzania.
 This plant was seen in the Sani Pass.

 The habitat of P. dracomontanum is mainly grassland, often montane, but plants may also be found at altitudes as low as 180 m.
 The species is not considered to be threatened in its habitat early in the twenty first century (Liltved and Johnson, 2012; Wikipedia; www.redlist.sanbi.org).